Erisa/save-all-tab-urls/README.md

 ## Downloads

 - Only Firefox and Chrome are officially supported.
 Other Chromium-based browsers will likely work by association, but they won't be tested before a new version release.
   - Firefox for Android will work and is supported, but not as extensively tested.
-Feel free to report any issues with the extension on Firefox Android.
+Feel free to report any issues with the extension on Android.
   - Other Firefox-based browsers will only work if they support WebExtensions.
 This includes WaterFox, but not Pale Moon.
 These browsers are not tested or supported, if it works then it works.
 - Browsers based on other engines (e.g. Safari, Internet Explorer, Edge Legacy) are not supported and will never be supported by me.